ikmb/exome-seq/docs/usage.md

 Skip the sending of a QC report.
 Default: false

 ### `--cram`
 Create CRAM instead of BAM files to save space.
-Not that CRAM files are slower to read by IGV.
+Note that CRAM files are slower to read by IGV.

 ### `--vqsr`
 Perform the variant score recalibration filtering workflow.
 This requires > 30 exomes to be analysed in parallel and is deactivated by default.